yitaozh/yitaozh.github.io/source/_posts/870-Advantage-Shuffle.md

 ## Hints/Notes

-* Use the priority queue for nums2
+* Use priority queue for nums2, also we need to record the index for each value
-* Need a write personally
+* Need to allocate a new res vector for return, nums1 records sorted array

 ```C++
 class Solution {